 -

-Fall term (called “Semester 2”): end of July to mid-November
+Fall term (called “Semester 2”): mid-July to mid-November

 -

-Spring term (called “Semester 1”): end of February to mid-June
+Spring term (called “Semester 1”): mid-February to mid-June

 UQ offers over 4,000 courses across six faculties, which include business, economics, and law, engineering, architecture, and information technology, health and behavioural sciences, humanities and social sciences, medicine and biomedical sciences, and science.
 Many of the courses focus on topics unique to Australia and offer field trips to the surrounding area

-Please use the Courses and Programs page to search for courses available each semester.
+Please the study abroad study options page to search for courses available each semester, which has helpful “focus areas” and the ability to show you courses with field trips.
 Students must take a minimum of eight units at UQ, which usually equates to four courses.
 The credit and grading scale varies from the United States, so please consult the UQ conversion chart for clarification.

 -